 Small Business Contracting and the Intelligence Community

 Presently, only Intelligence Agencies associated with the Department of Defense (NSA, DIA, NGA and the services) have small business programs and contracting goals.
 The goals are estimated to be about 23% of all contracting business set aside for small business.
-Civilian Intelligence Agencies like CIA and NRO do not have small business contracting goals or programs.
+Civilian Intelligence Agencies like NRO do not have small business contracting goals or programs.

 How the National Geospatial-Intelligence Agency (NGA) is Different from Other Intelligence Agencies